AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learning-objects.md

    ![](assets/pending-tasks.png)

 1. The manager then approves or rejects the request.

-1. The manager gets a confirmation or error message if approval or rejection didn’t happen as expected.
+1. The manager gets a confirmation or error message if approval or rejection didn't happen as expected.
 1. The learner gets a notification or approval or rejection to the course enrollment.

 ## Optional submission for external certifications {#optional}